codelover96/Open-Weather-ETL-with-GCP/README.md

 ## How to deploy
 1. Install package requirements
-2. Place your open weather key, your google project id, your bucket name and dataset id in a nameless .env file
+2. Place your open weather key, your Google project id, your bucket name and dataset id in a nameless .env file
-3. Store your google storage and big query service account keys in a folder names 'keys'
+3. Store your Google storage and big query service account keys in a folder names 'keys'

 ## Contributing